 An Eighteenth Century chap book develops Johnson’s version of the tale.

 George was the son of Lord Albert and the daughter of the King.
 His mother, when she was with child, dreamed her son would be a dragon.
 The enchantress Kalyb tells her father it is because his son will be fierce as a dragon in acts of chivalry.
 Kalyb brings up George and gives him a suit of invincible amor.

 He travels to Egypt where the land is desolate because of a dragon who every day killed a virgin and “had destroyed all but the king’s daughter”, whose name was Sabra and whose hand was promised to the person who would slay the dragon.
 George slew the dragon but angers Aminder, the King of Morocco, who is in love with Sabra.

 He defeats Aminder, but Aminder spreads stories that he is trying to convert Sabra to Christianity.
 The King of Egypt, asks George to take a letter to Persia.
 In Persia, George is thrown in prison for seven long years.

 Until George goes on pilgrimage to Jerusalem and on his return fights a dragon on Dunmore Heath near Coventry.
-He defeats the dragon, “But this proved the most fatal of all his adventures, for the vast quantities of poison thrown upon him by that monstrous beast, so infected his ritual spirals, that two days afterward he died in his own house”.
+He defeats the dragon, but like Beowulf “this proved the most fatal of all his adventures, for the vast quantities of poison thrown upon him by that monstrous beast, so infected his ritual spirals, that two days afterward he died in his own house”.

 Is it true?
 Let me know what you think in the comments below.